Brandonyfyang/Brandonyfyang.github.io/_pages/experience.md

 ======
 * B.Eng. in Huazhong University of Science and Technology(Wuhan), 2020 - 2024
   * GPA:3.88/4.00
-* M.Phil. in The Hong Kong University of Science and Technology(Guangzhou), 2024 - present
+* M.Phil. in The Hong Kong University of Science and Technology, 2024 - present

 Work experience
 ======